 I Stopped Doing My Workout Of The Day

 Here’s the deal: This?
 Drastically cutting back on my workouts?
 Was TOUGH sh*t!
 I won’t lie to you.
 Working out honestly became an addiction to me (I have another post on the specifics of how to stop over exercising!) and cutting back was uncomfortable.
 Mentally and physically, to be honest.
-My body felt a difference.
-I could feel the difference.
-I felt “fluffy”.
-Like my muscle tone was going away.

 What Happened When I Stopped Working Out Every Day

-This is because when we over exercise our hunger and fullness cues are SO thrown off!
+When we over exercise our hunger and fullness cues are SO thrown off!
 And, if you know anything about my no food rules philosophy you know that I’m all about dem cues!
 So, in order to truly get and understand those, ya neeeeed to cut back IF you are overdoing it in the gym (or the pavement, or your basement, or whatever!).
 I have a whole other post on how to get hunger cues, be sure to give that one a read too!

 How I Got Back In The Gym